CBSkarmory/AWGW/README.md

 # AdvanceWarsGridWorld
 recreation and expansion of Advance Wars in Java with GridWorld API

+With 7 new Units!

 If you want to know how to play, you will be linked to Wikipedia in-game along with a breif summary of directions.

 Alternatively, https://en.wikipedia.org/wiki/Advance_Wars#Gameplay

+NOT IN IN-GAME DIRECTIONS: hover a tile to see its applied defense (ie defense stars, unless the occupying unit is an air unit, in which case, it gets 0 defense stars)

 # Featuring :